spnelifeyza/mini-competition/README.md

 You'll see a knowledge competition in Turkish.

-You can test your liberal education.
+It tests your world knowledge.

 It's my first c# program.
 There may be minor errors and omissions, of course.
 Excuse these.